neilgamb/jazzfest-grids-2.0/README.md

 # jazzfest-grids-2.0
-jazzfestgrids.com UI redesign using MEVN
+Fullstack design of www.jazzfestgrids.com using MEVN